ADVERTISEMENT

 Customer rating:

-The Korg Liano occupies a special place in the price range below 500 Euros.
-As a portable piano with a semi-weighted keyboard, it can’t keep up with the playing feel of for example the Casio CDP-S110 or the Roland FP-10.
+The Korg Liano occupies a special place in the price range below $500.
+As a portable piano with a semi-weighted keyboard, it can’t keep up with the playing feel of, for example, the Casio CDP-S110 or the Roland FP-10.
 But it has a lot to offer in terms of sound and not least a USB MIDI/Audio function.
 The latter is also available on the two B2 models from Korg.

-Korg B2N vs. Liano: With the exception of the keyboard, the B2N model is identical to the Korg B2.
+Korg B2N vs. Liano: Except for the keyboard, the B2N model is identical to the Korg B2.

-Another detail would be the stand, which is available for both B2 models, but not for the Liano.
+Another point to consider is the stand, which is available for the B2 models but not the Liano.

 The Korg Liano can be called a “mobile” piano in two aspects: On the one hand, the low weight, the extremely compact design, and not least the battery operation are convincing.
 On the other hand, the USB MIDI/Audio function makes the Korg Liano ideal for combination with mobile devices.

-Given the flexibility, the Korg Liano is a tip for anyone who wants to practice the piano or take online lessons while on the go, or needs an extremely compact and lightweight electric piano for rehearsal, small gigs, and live jams.
-Plug in the iPad and rock out with Korg Module Pro or Korg Gadget – super easy.
+Given the flexibility, the Korg Liano is a tip for anyone who wants to practice the piano or take online lessons while on the go or needs an extremely compact and lightweight digital piano for rehearsal, small gigs, and live jams.
+Plug in the iPad and rock out with Korg Module Pro or Korg Gadget—it’s all super easy.

 Liano Front